Talesay/impact-plugin-mersenne-twister/README.md

 ```javascript
 var prng = new ig.MersenneTwister(seed);
 ```
-__seed:__ A number to be used as the initial seed for the pseudorandom number generator, if absent Date.now() will be used
+__seed:__ An Integer to be used as the initial seed for the pseudorandom number generator, if absent Date.now() will be used
 ## Usage
 ```javascript
 var prng = new ig.MersenneTwister(1);